-Indians Announcer Seemed Surprised By Walk-Off Bunt, Throwing Error Vs. Red Sox
+Indians Announcer Seemed Surprised By Walk-Off Bunt, Red Sox’s Throwing Error

 Red Sox first baseman Brock Holt fielded the ball and elected to try and gun Guyer down at third.
 But the ball slipped in his hand, which caused him to double clutch.
 Holt, however, still decided to throw to third and the ball tailed away from third baseman Rafael Devers, allowing Guyer to scamper home to score the winning run.

-And Indians play-by-play announcer Tom Hamilton seemed a little shocked by the walk-off bunt, throwing error combination that gave Cleveland the win.
+And Indians play-by-play announcer Tom Hamilton seemed a little shocked by the sequence that gave Cleveland the win.

 Take a listen to his call.